Atharwa23/Behaviour_Authentication/PROJECT_ARCHITECTURE.md

 ### Data Collection Flow
 ```
-├─ User "Nikhil" types password 100 times
+├─ User "Atharwa" types password 100 times
-│  └─ All 100 labeled as "Genuine" (Target = Genuine)
+│  └─ All 200 labeled as "Genuine" (Target = Genuine)
-├─ User "Ali" types the same password 50 times (trying to pass as Nikhil)
+├─ User "Ali" types the same password 50 times (trying to pass as Atharwa)
 │  └─ All 50 labeled as "Imposter" (Target = Imposter)
-├─ User "Bob" types the same password 50 times (trying to pass as Nikhil)
+├─ User "Bob" types the same password 50 times (trying to pass as Atharwa
 │  └─ All 50 labeled as "Imposter" (Target = Imposter)
 └─ ... more imposters
 ```